Etherlink-Hackathon/mininet-web/backend/README.md

-# Mininet-WiFi SmartPay Backend
+# Mininet-WiFi MeshPay Backend

-> **Single-file, zero-dependency* FastAPI service that bridges the React web UI to SmartPay authorities running in an IEEE 802.11s mesh network.**
+> **Single-file, zero-dependency* FastAPI service that bridges the React web UI to MeshPay authorities running in an IEEE 802.11s mesh network.**
 >
 > *Zero-dependency beyond `httpx`, `fastapi`, and `uvicorn` – see `requirements.txt` for full list.